Best Time to Visit Lyon: Experience the City’s Charm Year-Round

 • Cons: Days begin getting shorter, and cooler nights indicate that winter is around the corner.

-• Best For: Couples on a romantic and food enthusiasts.
+• Best For: Couples on a romantic getaway and food enthusiasts.

 Winter (December to February)